 Why I use a Left Handed Reel

-One of the longest running debates in the fishing world is right-handed vs. left-handed reels.
-While it is purely a matter of personal preference, I firmly believe that using a left-handed reel is more practical and efficient than a right-handed reel.
-While I may be biased due to my long standing history with left handed reels, there are multiple benefits that have caused me to continue using these reels for so long.
+One of the longest-running debates in fishing circles is whether right-handed or left-handed reels are better.
+Although it’s ultimately a matter of personal preference, I believe that left-handed reels are more practical and efficient than right-handed ones.
+While my long history with left-handed reels might influence my view, several benefits have kept me using them for so long.

 I was originally introduced to left-handed reels by my father at an early age.
 While he was never into competitive fishing, he still made sure to take me out on the lake every chance he got.
 Both my father and I are right-hand dominant, which confuses most people when I tell them I prefer a left-handed reel.
 However, growing up I never knew the difference.